Statistical Ecology (PGDip/MSc) 2025 entry

 The modules published below are examples of what has been taught in previous academic years and may be subject to change before you start your programme.
 For more details of each module, including weekly contact hours, teaching methods and assessment, please see the module catalogue.

-• Software for Data Analysis: covers the practical computing aspects of statistical data analysis.
+• Software for Data Analysis: covers the essentials of practical computing for statistical analysis.

-• Modelling Wildlife Population Dynamics: introduces students to methods for constructing mathematical models of wildlife population dynamics and of fitting these models to diverse data from wildlife surveys.
+• Modelling Wildlife Population Dynamics: introduces methods for constructing mathematical models of wildlife population dynamics and for fitting these models to diverse data from wildlife surveys.

-• Estimating Animal Abundance and Biodiversity: introduces the main types of survey methods for wildlife populations.
+• Estimating Animal Abundance and Biodiversity: introduces the main types of survey methods for wildlife populations and the statistical models used to analyse this data.

 As part of their optional choices, all students must take:

-• Any statistics-focused module at level 5000 in the School (those with module codes beginning MT57 in the module catalogue, or ID5059).
+• Any statistics-focused module at level 5000 in the School (that is, MT57xx module codes in the module catalogue, or ID5059).

 Students also have the option to apply to enrol in the following modules offered by the School of Biology: